-Staff should ensure that a member of the Senior Leadership Team is aware of the proposed use of photographic/video equipment.
+Staff should ensure that a member of the Senior Leadership Team is aware of the proposed use of photographic/video equipment and that this is recorded in lesson plans.
 All photographs/digital images and video footage should be available for scrutiny and staff should be able to justify all images/video footage made.